cloudControl/documentation/Platform documentation.md

 ?>
 ~~~

-You can display the format and contents of the *creds.json* file locally use the addon.creds command.
+To see the format and contents of the *creds.json* file locally use the addon.creds command.

 ~~~
 $ cctrlapp APP_NAME/DEP_NAME addon.creds